 SOPHE Trophy.
 This award is given by the President to honor a SOPHE member who has devoted substantial service to the Society.
 (The recipient of this award is selected by the SOPHE President.)

 NEW!
 The Oberteuffer Scholarship.
-This award recognizes doctoral students for their academic achievement; applicant’s potential for advancing the health of children and youth; professional goals; and the caliber of the documents.
+This $1,500 award, conferred by SOPHE on behalf of the Foundation for the Advancement of Health Education (FAHE), recognizes doctoral students for their academic achievement; applicant’s potential for advancing the health of children and youth; professional goals; and the caliber of the documents.

 NEW!
 The Marion B. Pollock Fellowship.
-This award will be presented to a talented and committed teacher in an elementary, middle school, or high school for graduate study at the master’s level.
+This $3,000 award, conferred by SOPHE on behalf of the Foundation for the Advancement of Health Education (FAHE), will be presented to a talented and committed teacher in an elementary, middle school, or high school for graduate study at the master’s level.
 The applicant must be currently enrolled in an accredited college/university in the United States or a U.S. territory in a health education program and be able to demonstrate six (6) completed credit hours in the program of study.